ZacPentecost/Odin/README.md

 # Odin

-A repository containing all projects and assignments to with The Odin Project TOP
+A repository containing all projects and assignments to do with The Odin Project TOP